 3. Photoconductor Array Camera and Spectrometer (PACS)

 4. Spectral and Photometric Imaging Receiver (SPIRE)

-Both Herschel and Planck were launched by the same Ariane launch vehicle and were both ESA missions (with significant NASA contributions) but they had different science missions.
+Herschel was launched on the same Ariane rocket as the Planck space observatory.
+Both were ESA missions – with significant NASA contributions – but they had different science missions.

-Herschel, at the time, the largest infrared telescope ever launched into space with a mirror spanning 11 feet, 6 inches (3.5 meters), was designed to study the origin and evolution of stars and galaxies, the chemical composition of atmospheres and surfaces of solar system bodies, and molecular chemistry across the universe, to help understand the evolution of the universe.
+Herschel, at the time of launch, was the largest infrared telescope ever sent into space.
+It had a mirror spanning 11 feet, 6 inches (3.5 meters).
+It was designed to study the origin and evolution of stars and galaxies, the chemical composition of atmospheres and surfaces of solar system bodies, and molecular chemistry across the universe, to help understand the evolution of the universe.

-Herschel’s mirror, one-and-a-half times bigger than the one on Hubble, was made almost entirely of silicon carbide, 12 such segments being brazed together.
+Herschel’s mirror, one-and-a-half times bigger than the one on Hubble, was made almost entirely of silicon carbide, with 12 segments brazed together.

 Herschel did not have a dedicated engine for major course changes but used its own small thrusters for minor corrections.
 Herschel’s operating lifetime was expected to be about three-and-a-half years, determined by the amount of coolant available for its instruments.